askie/mqtt-cordova/README.md

          alert('error:' + message);
     }
 	cleanSession: true/false, // optional
-    secure: false/true // optional
 });
 ```

-To publish a message you can use this function
+To publish a message you can use this function.
+It should be used after connect() was succesful, maybe use the
+corresponding callback of the latter.

 ```
 mqtt.publish({